rmevans1/odfl-gem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Disclaimer

+It is your responsibility to make sure that the quotes that are returned are accurate.
+I have made every effort possible to make sure the quotes are accurate.
+I assume no responsibility for any quotes that come back cheaper than they should.